The Purpose of the Book of Romans

-Paul has never been able to visit the believers in Rome, though he wanted to (Rom.
-1:13; 15:22).
-Now he finished his mission in Asia and Greece (Rom.
-15:19, 23).
+Paul has never been able to visit the believers in Rome, though he wanted to (Romans 1:13; 15:22).
+Now he finished his mission in Asia and Greece (Romans 15:19, 23).
 And he desired to strengthen the churches in Italy and to introduce Christianity in Spain.
 In order to achieve this goal, Paul wanted the cooperation of the believers in Rome.
-Therefore, in hope of his visit, he sent them his letter and preached to them the good news of the gospel (Rom.
-1:15; 2:16).
+Therefore, in hope of his visit, he sent them his letter and preached to them the good news of the gospel (Romans 1:15; 2:16).

-And Paul added that sinners are helpless and unable to obey God or save themselves in their depraved condition (Rom.
-8:7).
+And Paul added that sinners are helpless and unable to obey God or save themselves in their depraved condition (Romans 8:7).
 Legalistic attempts to obey are not successful without God for He alone can provide a way through the sacrifice of His Son.
-All what people should do is to accept Christ’s sacrifice by faith.
+All what people should do is to accept Christ’s sacrifice by faith and abide in Christ daily by study of His Word and prayer (John 15:4).
 This is Paul’s gospel, as seen in the first part of the epistle.
 The remaining chapters deal with the practical application of the gospel addressing some problems between God’s chosen people and the new members of the Christian church.

 In His service,